-You might be surprised to hear that incorporating sprints into your workout routine is one of the best ways to build a rock solid core.
+You might be surprised to hear that incorporating sprints into your workout routine is one of the best ways to build great core musculature.
 Sprints not only improve your power output, but they strengthen the abdominal muscles, back muscles, quadriceps, hamstrings and glutes.
-I try to incorporate some form of sprint training once a week.
-Sprinting is an incredible form of HIIT training and a great compliment to any Olympic weightlifting or strength training routine.
-Learning proper rest timing and technique will help you learn how to maximize the sprint for a rock solid core.

 Warm up: 5-10 minutes

 5-10 rounds 50-100 meter sprints (resting 10-12 seconds for every 1 second of sprinting)